This post may contain affiliate links. Please read my disclosure policy.

 - Add the leeks, celery, carrots, butternut squash, white portions of the Bok Choy and the lentils.
-Stir gently to coat all vegetables in the olive oil then add the vegetable stock and chopped tomatoes.
+Stir gently to coat all vegetables in the olive oil then add the vegetable stock, chopped tomatoes, paprika and cayenne.
 Season with a little salt and black pepper.
 Cover the pot with a lid and gently simmer for about 15 minutes.

 - Add the chopped greens and parsley.
 Heat uncovered until the greens are just tender.

 - Garnish with fresh parsley and black pepper.
 Serve with a hearty whole grain bread if desired.

-- Be sure to cut vegetables about the same size so they will all cook evenly.
+- Cut vegetables about the same size so they will cook evenly.